pmemoli/Data-Science-Thesis/notebook.md

 Developed the early exit metric (did not debug it though).
 I'm leaving the t-value for later, since i already have quite a lot to experiment with.

 Next step is running gsm and computing the metrics.
 If they have a highish AUROC, then its worthwhile to compare them with black box metrics, and with other benchmarks...

+## September 4th 2025

+Wrote the run script.
+Next week (have a final on monday, so not touching the thesis) i'm debugging the code, making sure everything runs properly and running the evaluations on gsm8k.
+I'd love to have some results by the 11th!